geshan/geshan.github.com/posts/2025-11-23-how-to-use-notebooklm.md

 <img class="center" loading="lazy" src="/images/how-to-use-notebooklm/20notebooklm-all-features.jpg" title="NotebookLM most feature used and notes generated" alt="NotebookLM most feature used and notes generated">

 You can watch the video overview and listen to the audio overview too.
 You can also add your own notes and play around with NotebookLM.
+If you would like to use NotebookLM as a native mobile app you can download the [Android app](https://play.google.com/store/apps/details?id=com.google.android.apps.labs.language.tailwind) or the [iOS app](https://apps.apple.com/us/app/google-notebooklm/id6737527615).

 ## Conclusion